MicrosoftDocs/windows-dev-docs/windows-apps-src/design/in-app-help/guidelines-for-app-help.md

 ---
-Description: These guidelines describe how to design effective Help content for your app.
+description: These guidelines describe how to design effective Help content for your app.
 title: Guidelines for app help
 label: Guidelines for app help
 template: detail.hbs